Robobot-app/theme-starterkit/README.md

 ```

 ### Access Code: Request
 Request this endpoint to obtain an access code.
 Use this code as header with your entry submit requests.

+1. Enabling "Allow open entries" in your form configuration will allow you to create an entry by providing contact details
-Enabling "Allow anonymous entries" in your form configuration will allow users to create an entry without providing contact details.
+2. Enabling "Allow anonymous entries" in your form configuration will allow you to create an entry without providing contact details.

+If the email property is missing in the request body and "Allow anonymous entries" is disabled, the API will return a 403.

 `POST /client/entry/create/<form_id>`